tusharpandey13/workspace-cli/docs/COMPREHENSIVE_DEVELOPMENT_REPORT.md

 ## Conclusion

 The Space CLI Enhancement Initiative successfully delivered a comprehensive upgrade to the development experience while maintaining zero regressions and 100% backward compatibility.
-The integration of Claude-inspired patterns, security-first development practices, and template-based architecture establishes a strong foundation for future development.
+The integration of structured patterns, security-first development practices, and template-based architecture establishes a strong foundation for future development.

 **Key Success Factors**: